Costa Rica

 As a result of the Law No. 9635, interest is taxed as income from movable capital at a rate of 15%, unless considered the result of the usual economic activity, in which case it would become part of the global income with a maximum ordinary rate of 30%.

-It must also be considered that as a consequence of the approval of Law No. 10.381, in the case of Costa Rican entities part of a multinational group and that be deemed as non-qualified entities -based on the regulations requirements-, such income would be deemed as taxable with a 15% rate.
+It must also be considered that, as a consequence of the approval of Law No. 10.381, in the case of Costa Rican entities that are part of a multinational group and that are deemed as non-qualified entities, based on the regulations requirements, such income would be deemed as taxable with a 15% rate.

-Income generated from interest abroad prior to the enforceability of the Law No. 10.381, was considered as taxable by the authorities due to the wider interpretation which was validated by judicial authorities and even by the Constitutional Chamber.
+Income generated from interest abroad prior to the enforceability of Law No. 10.381 was considered as taxable by the authorities due to the wider interpretation that was validated by judicial authorities and even by the Constitutional Chamber.

 Royalty income